edloidas/cheatsheets/config/git/README.md

 * [`.gitignore`](.gitignore) - basic config without user name and email.

-If you just want to copy configuration without scripts, don't forget to set the user name and email like this:
+If you copied the configuration by hands, don't forget to set the user name and email like this:

 ```
 git config --global user.name "John Doe"